HandyGuySoftware/dupReport/docs/readme.md

 # WELCOME TO dupReport

-dupReport is an Python-based email collection and reporting system for Duplicati.
+dupReport is a Python-based email collection and reporting system for Duplicati.
 It will gather all your Duplicati backup status emails and produce a summary report on what Duplicati backup jobs were run and their success or failure.

 Here is a list of some of dupReport's most important features: